STOP Violence Against Indian Women

 Department in 1997.
-The program provides services to all adult Native Americans
+The program provides services to Native Americans, teens & adults,

 or their significant others living on the Coeur d' Alene Reservation who have

 been or who are presently victims of domestic violence, sexual assault, elder

 abuse, stalking, or bullying.

 Monday thru Friday 8am - 4:30pm

 The Stop Violence Against Indian Women Program is dedicated to breaking the